bhall2001/flyball-master-manual/best_practices.md

 Note: Tournaments seem to flow better if club conflicts are minimized at the start and the end of a tournament.
 This allows clubs to get into the swing of things when the tournament starts.
 Also, a smooth ending leaves a good impression of a well flowing tournament.
 Do your best to have as many green dots as you can at the start and end of your tournament in the schedule.

-Note Again: Eliminating all conflicts is impossible.
+Note Again: **ELIMINATING ALL CONFLICTS IS IMPOSSIBLE**.
 At some point you have to admit the schedule is as good as you can get it and call it good ;-)